Xavier Chavalerin

-Xavier Chavalerin (born 7 March 1991) is a French professional footballer who plays as a central midfielder for Ligue 1 club Troyes.
+Xavier Chavalerin (born 7 March 1991) is a French professional footballer who plays as a midfielder for Ligue 2 club Troyes.

 Career

 Chavalerin joined Tours in 2012 from Olympique Lyonnais.
 He made his Ligue 2 debut at 30 July 2012 against AS Monaco replacing Billy Ketkeophomphone at half-time in a 4–0 away loss.

 In July 2015, Chavalerin joined newly promoted team Red Star.

 Chavalerin helped Stade de Reims win the 2017–18 Ligue 2, helping promote them to the Ligue 1 for the 2018–19 season.

 On 29 August 2021, he joined Troyes on a three-year contract.